Žiželice (Kolín District): Etymology

-The initial name of the village was Žuželice.
+The initial name of Žiželice was Žuželice.
 The name was derived from the personal name Žužel, meaning "the village of Žužel's people".

 Geography

 Žiželice is located about 17 km northeast of Kolín and 28 km northwest of Pardubice.
-It lies in a flat and mostly agricultural landscape in the Central Elbe Table.
+It lies in a flat and predominantly agricultural landscape in the East Elbe Table.
 The highest point is at 248 m above sea level.
 The Cidlina River flows through the municipality.

 History

 The first written mention of Žiželice is from 1052, when there was already a church and the village served as a market centre.
 In 1321, the then owner of Žiželice, Lord Dětoch, founded a new village called Žiželice next to the old village and renamed the old village Končice.
 From the 14th century, the estate was owned by the Rosenberg family.
 Peter I of Rosenberg had demolished the old wooden church in 1347 and had built a new one.
 During the Hussite Wars in 1425, the village was burned down, but soon was restored.

+The Hradišťko Castle (in what is today known as Hradišťko II) was first documented in 1299.
+It served as the administrative centre of the Žiželice estate.
+From 1439 to 1493, the castle and the estate belonged to the Waldstein family.
+From 1493 to 1517, it was a royal property.
+During this time, the castle lost its importance and began to fall into disrepair.
+After 1517, the owners changed frequently, until in 1547 the estate was sold again to the royal chamber and annexed to the Chlumec estate.
+The castle was an abandoned ruin in 1571 and had almost disappeared by 1670.
+Today, only landscaping is visible at the castle site.

-At the end of the Thirty Years' War, Žiželice was again burned down.
+At the end of the Thirty Years' War, Žiželice was burned down again.

-In the 19th century, the railway was built and Žiželice was industrialized.
+In the 19th century, the railway was built and Žiželice was industrialised.
 There used to be a sugar factory and a textile factory.

 Transport

-The D11 motorway (part of the European route E67) from Prague to Hradec Králové passes through the municipality.
+The D11 motorway (part of the European route E67) from Prague to Hradec Králové runs through the municipality.